evidentlyai/evidently/docs/book/examples/tutorial-llm.md

 ![](../.gitbook/assets/cloud/create_tabs-min.gif)

-In the "Desriptors" tab, you will see how the distributions of the text evaluation results.
+In the "Descriptors" tab, you will see how the distributions of the text evaluation results.
 For example, you can notice a dip in mean Sentiment in the fourth evaluation run.

 ![](../.gitbook/assets/cloud/llm_tutorial_sentiment_over_time-min.png)